 5. Don’t be afraid to stop

-Don’t work till into the night just because you’re stressed or everyone else is; you need plenty of rest in order to stay consistently productive!
+This is especially important when you’re working from home!
+Make sure you have set work times – and stick to them.
+They can be whatever works for you, but don’t work till into the night just because your work and home life have been forcibly combined.
 Your concentration and brain-power is going to be significantly reduced by working through the night and your work is likely to suffer – plus the next morning you’ll end up too tired to carry on working.
 Plan what you want to achieve that day.
 Make it realistic and work efficiently to get that done – and then stop.

 My Learning Essentials have plenty of online resources to help with time management and procrastination as well well practical guides to help with writing up.